 If you have children, safety has to come before style in the dream-car search.
 You don’t want to drive your kids around in a classic car without airbags or modern seatbelts, for instance.
 However, you don’t have to sacrifice what you really want in a car.

 Kira J. bought a Chevy Malibu, even though she didn’t love it.
 “I just wanted out of the minivan and jumped on the sedan because I thought it made sense,” she says.
-Then she test-drove a 2013 GMC Terrain Denali, and voila — dream car.
-The Terrain is a “perfect little SUV” with room for everyone, she says, plus heated seats, a sunroof and an automatic lift gate.
-“It gets the same gas mileage as my Malibu did and it’s amazing,” she says.
+Then she test-drove a Mercedes Benz G63, and voila — dream car.
+The vehicle is a “perfect luxury SUV” with room for everyone, she says, plus heated seats and an automatic lift gate.

 Dream cars are often expensive to maintain.

 People are often forced to get rid of their dream cars because they simply can’t afford repairs.
 Ailsa L. inherited a seabreeze-green 1969 Plymouth Valiant from her aunt.
 The aunt had lovingly kept the car in perfect shape, with only 21,000 miles on the odometer.
 “Not a lick of rust,” Ailsa says, “but slowly, over time, things began to go wrong mechanically and it became too much to keep her maintained.
 Eventually I could only get Rush Limbaugh on the radio, the air conditioning stopped working and her engine brackets broke.”
 If your dream car is a classic or luxury car, put aside cash for repairs in a special fund.